raymoo/pins-ps/README.md

 =======
 Basic triggers are in, but only sparsely documented.
 If you want to create new triggers I recommend looking in Pins.Handle.MonadAction as it specifies what you can do in instances of MonadAction (which all triggers must return), and includes a lot of premade functions for common tasks, like sending pms or sending chat messages.

 All triggers are created in Triggers.hs.
-A possibility in the future is to make pins a library with a function that returns an IO () and takes configuration, including a list of triggers.
+A possibility in the future is to make pins a library with a function that returns an `IO ()` and takes configuration, including a list of triggers.
 This would mean that triggers can be declared outside the repo.
 You will still have to recompile each time you change it, though.

-Triggers are records with two fields: test, which is type MessageInfo -> Bool, and act, which is type MonadAction m => MessageInfo -> m ().
-MessageInfo is documented in the comments next to it in Triggers.hs.
+Triggers are records with two fields: `test`, which is type `MessageInfo -> Bool`, and `act`, which is type `MonadAction m => MessageInfo -> m ()`. `MessageInfo` is documented in the comments next to it in Triggers.hs.